commercetools/commercetools-payone-integration/README.md

 To test, you need to be logged in with the developer account and then use the Sandbox Buyer credentials in the checkout (see below).

-Developer Acccount: create your own or use an existing company internal one (CT has one just in case)
+Developer Acccount: create your own or use an existing company internal one (CT has one just in case).

-Interim Sandbox Merchant: nikolaus.kuehn+facilitator-1@commercetools.de
+For the time being, the following sandbox buyer can be used
+ * email: nikolaus.kuehn+buyer-1@commercetools.de
  * Password: CT-test$
- * API user: nikolaus.kuehn+facilitator-1_api1.commercetools.de
- * API password: J6JN4CNFGLGFFDDP
- * API signature: ADKylXE-6VhPNHJJ24JEiclO9bIyAjsZlJJJbpv6DkQJ15W1XkKa3BqV

-Interim Sanbox Buyer: nikolaus.kuehn+buyer-1@commercetools.de

- * Password: CT-test$
- * (has no API access)

 ## Contribute Improvements